Yeng Constantino: 2009–12: Lapit and Yeng Versions Live

-Lapit, her third studio album, was released digitally via Star Records' official website on October 9, 2009.
+Lapit, her third studio album, was released digitally on Star Records' official website on October 9, 2009.
 It was later released in physical format in music stores in the Philippines.
-A week after that the album was pulled due to technical errors in the album tracklisting and was then re-released before its grand album launch on November 1, 2009.
-Lapit went on to receive Platinum status.
+A week after that, the album was pulled due to technical errors in the album tracklisting and was then re-released before its grand album launch on November 1, 2009.

 In March 2010, Constantino began her first regular television hosting stint as co-host of Music Uplate Live, a late-night musical variety show, along with Tutti Caringal, Gee Canlas, and Martin Concio.
 The show aired on ABS-CBN until September 2011.

-On October 5, 2011, Star Records released her first live album, entitled Yeng Versions Live, on which she sings 80's and 90's OPM hits.
-It was commercially successful and achieved Platinum status shortly after its release.
+On October 5, 2011, Star Records released her first live album, entitled Yeng Versions Live, on which she sings 80s and 90s OPM hits.
+It achieved Platinum status.

 2013: Transformation and Metamorphosis

 She released her fourth studio album entitled Metamorphosis on January 28, 2013.
-Its first single, "B.A.B.A.Y", was released to radio stations on earlier that month on January 9.
+Its first single, "B.A.B.A.Y", was released to radio stations earlier that month on January 9.
 The music video for the second single, "Chinito", premiered on May 24, 2013, on Myx Channel.
 It features Filipino actor Enchong Dee as Constantino's love interest.
 The third single, "Sandata", was released on July 3, 2013.

 In November 2013, Yeng released her international single "Better Than Yesterday," a pop song featuring prominent drums and rap courtesy of Singaporean rapper, actor and radio personality Sheikh Haikel.
 The track was produced and written by Shorya Sharma.

-Her next album - Metamorphosis - reached gold in December 2014.
+This album reached Gold status in December 2014.

 2014–15: All About Love and The Voice Kids

 Her fifth album, All About Love, was her attempt to tackle new genres beyond her pop-rock image.
 It was released on iTunes on October 30, 2014, and on CD on November 27, 2014.
-The music video for the first single, "Ikaw" (which also served as a prenuptial with her then-fiancé Yan Asuncion), premiered on August 30 on Myx Channel.
-On December 13, 2015, the album was awarded with Gold and Platinum awards on ASAP for reaching 15,000 sold copies.
+The music video for the first single, "Ikaw" premiered on August 30 on Myx Channel.
+On December 13, 2015, the album was awarded Gold and Platinum awards on ASAP for reaching 15,000 sold copies.

 In May 2015, Constantino announced that she would co-host the second season of The Voice Kids, alongside Luis Manzano and her cousin Robi Domingo, replacing Alex Gonzaga.
 The season aired on ABS-CBN from June 6 to August 30, 2015.